AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 After detecting missing values, it is critical to identify outliers.
 Parametric statistics like the mean, standard deviation, and correlation are highly sensitive to outliers.
 Additionally, the assumptions of common statistical procedures such as linear regressions are also based on these statistics.
 This means outliers can really mess up an analysis.

-To identify outliers, this example uses inter quartile range.
-Inter quartile range (IQR) is the range between the first and third quartiles (25th and 75th percentiles).
+To identify outliers, this example uses inter-quartile range.
+Inter-quartile range (IQR) is the range between the first and third quartiles (25th and 75th percentiles).
 This example gathers all the data points that fall under either 1.5 times the IQR below the 25th percentile, or 1.5 times the IQR above the 75th percentile.
 Values that fall under either of these are defined as an outlier in the following cell.

 >[!TIP]
 >